GeorgOhneH/ethz-document-fetcher/README.md

 ### Producer
 Global parameters, all optional

-if no folder name is giving, it takes the title of the website
+if no folder name is given, it takes the title of the website

 ```yaml
 <producer>: